Ta180m/Blog/_posts/2021-04-07-self-hosting-is-hard.md

 ![Nextcloud](/blog/assets/nextcloud.png)

 Nextcloud is basically a huge hammer that tries to attack every nail.
-For most cases, a more specialized tool would be better, but Nextcloud can still give you a surprisingly functional solution to... file sharing, photo management, chat, email client, contacts, calendar, music streaming, notes, tasks, forms, maps, Matrix client, and RSS client.
+For most cases, a more specialized tool would be better, but Nextcloud can still give you a surprisingly functional solution to... file sharing, real-time collaborative document editing, photo management, chat, email client, contacts, calendar, music streaming, notes, tasks, forms, maps, Matrix client, and RSS client.
 So yeah, Nextcloud knocks down quite a few bowling pins with one gigantically overpowered bowling, or perhaps more accurately, wrecking ball.

 I anticipated a painful setup process for such a large monolith, but it went surprisingly smoothly.
 Perfect!